kwilteam/postgresKVdb/README.md

 To configure the library for your Postgres setup, modify the connection parameters in the `NewPostgresDB` function call according to your database configuration.

+Here's an example:

 ```go
 // Initialize the PostgresDB instance with custom connection parameters
 db, err := postgresKVdb.NewPostgresDB("<username>:<password>@<host>:<port>", "<database_name>")
 ```

+The connection parameters are as follows:

+- `<username>`: Your PostgreSQL username
+- `<password>`: Your PostgreSQL password
+- `<host>`: The hostname or IP address of your PostgreSQL server
+- `<port>`: The port number on which your PostgreSQL server is running
+- `<database_name>`: The name of the PostgreSQL database you want to connect to

 ## Error Handling

 Errors within the library are handled using Go's built-in error handling mechanism.
 It's recommended to handle errors returned by library functions gracefully in your code.

+Here's an example of error handling:

 ```go
 // Example error handling